facelessuser/ColorHelper/docs/src/markdown/usage.md

 ## Color Palettes

 ColorHelper allows for saving colors in color palettes.
-These are either saved globally or in project settings.
+These are either saved globally or in project specific settings.

 ![Color Palettes](images/color_palettes.png)